velvetarchangel/Othello/README.md

 ## GUI
 The *Graphical User Interface* for this game includes:-
 - **Gameboard:** It is a green coloured board with black lines going horizontally and vertically across the board.
 The board has 64 slots which can be clicked to place the tokens on.
 When a slot is clicked, a black or a white token is placed inside the slot.
-- **"Scoreboard":** The points scored by Player 1 and Player 2 is displayed and gets updated after valid moves are made.
+- **Scoreboard:** The points scored by Player 1 and Player 2 is displayed and gets updated after valid moves are made.
-- **"Quit option":** A label showing *Click here to exit* that can be clicked on to exit out of the game.
+- **Quit option:** A label showing *Click here to exit* that can be clicked on to exit out of the game.

 ## Support
 ##### Opening a Terminal